 In order to major in the Woodrow Wilson School, students must take certain prerequisite courses during their freshman and sophomore years.
-Students must complete one course in politics, one in history and one in sociology or psychology.
+Students must complete one course in statistics, one in introductory microeconomics, one in history and one in politics, sociology or psychology.
 A list of specific courses to meet these requirements will be available upon enrollment at Princeton.

-The prerequisites for concentrating in the Woodrow Wilson School are as follows:
+The prerequisites for majoring in the Woodrow Wilson School are as follows:

 1. A course in Statistics